-Michigan Online Sports Betting: Mobile Sportsbook Apps Go Live
+Michigan Online Sports Betting: Mobile Sportsbook Apps Now Live

-The wait for Michigan online sports betting to launch will soon come to an end, and it will do so much earlier than initially expected.
+The wait for Michigan online sports betting has come to an end, doing so much earlier than first expected.

-The much-anticipated launch of Michigan online sports betting is FINALLY here.
+The highly-anticipated launch of Michigan online sports betting arrived in early 2021.
 Sports bettors can now wager with a variety of popular online betting apps such as DraftKings Sportsbook Michigan, FanDuel Sportsbook Michigan, BetMGM Michigan, BetRivers Michigan and more.

-As the official rollout quickly begins, both the anticipation and expectations are great for the Michigan sports betting market.
+Following the rollout of popular online sportsbook apps, the initial response has been strong, meeting the great expectations for the Michigan sports betting market.
 With just under 10 million residents, Michigan has America’s tenth-largest population by state.
 Meanwhile, it is home to teams in all four major professional sports leagues.
-It also home to more than a handful of Division I college programs.
-That is a recipe for success in what should quickly emerge as one of the top U.S. legal sports betting markets.
+It is also home to more than a handful of Division I college programs.
+That is a recipe for success in what has already quickly emerged as one of the top U.S. legal sports betting markets.

 - Barstool (sportsbook app only)